Cyprus–Turkey relations

-Cyprus–Turkey relations are relations between Turkey and Cyprus.
-Since the Turkish military intervention of 1974 following a pro-Greek coup, Cyprus has been de facto divided into a Greek Cypriot south (Republic of Cyprus) and a Turkish Cypriot north (Turkish Republic of Northern Cyprus).
+Since the Turkish invasion of Cyprus in 1974 following a coup, Cyprus has been de facto divided into a Greek Cypriot south (Republic of Cyprus) and a Turkish Cypriot north (Turkish Republic of Northern Cyprus).
 Turkey does not recognize the internationally recognized government of the Republic of Cyprus and does not maintain diplomatic relations with it.
 Instead, Ankara recognizes only Northern Cyprus, which is not recognized by any country other than Turkey and is almost completely dependent on Turkey economically and politically.
 This unresolved core issue continues to strain all areas of Cypriot-Turkish relations to this day.
-Turkey has imposed a trade boycott on the Republic of Cyprus, which in turn, as a member of the EU since 2004, has blocked Turkey's accession to the European Union.
+Turkey has imposed a trade boycott on the Republic of Cyprus, which in turn, as a member of the European Union since 2004, has blocked Turkey's accession to the EU.